 See also Silverman’s 2007 article on the changing wedding market, and chapters by Rice and Silverman in Retuning culture.

-Silverman notes that Bulgaria had one of the most centralized forms of state socialism, Macedonia one of the least.
+Silverman notes that Bulgaria had one of the most centralised forms of state socialism, Macedonia one of the least.
 But under both regimes the Roma—“powerless politically and powerful musically”—continued to play for non-Rom as well as Rom audiences at village and town events, such as weddings, birth celebrations, soldier send-off celebrations, circumcisions, and baptisms.

 In the West, broad awareness of Bulgarian music began when “World Music” was just a twinkle in the promoter’s eye, with Le Mystère des Voix Bulgares.
 The original LP, released as early as 1975, was reissued more widely in 1986.
 After the collapse of state socialism they reinvented themselves with several reincarnations, with further albums following.
 They made rather more earthy recordings too, like this track from Bulgarian custom songs (1993):

 Another early star of the World Music circuit was Ivo Papazov—subject of a fine article by Donna Buchanan in Retuning culture, and vignettes in Rice’s May it fill your soul.
 Reminding us again that musicking doesn’t necessarily take place in designated venues like concert halls, the wedding scene is important.
 But Buchanan unpacks the ethnic and cultural tensions.
 In summer 1989, 370,000 ethnic Turks and Muslims were deported.
 Buchanan also puts into context how Papazov was promoted abroad by Joe Boyd with the Hannibal albums Orpheus ascending (1989) and Balkanology (1991), soon launching him as a global touring star—just as the local economy was collapsing.